Howe duality and dynamical Weyl group: Introduction

 \subsection{Acknowledgments}

 This research was supported in part by the National Centre of Competence in Research SwissMAP (grant numbers 182902, 205607) of the Swiss National Science Foundation.
-The second author is also supported by the grant 196892 of the Swiss National Science Foundation.
-This article was written in part while the second author was at IHES, which he thanks for hospitality.
+G. F. was also supported by the grant 196892 of the Swiss National Science Foundation.
+This article was written in part while G. F. was at IHES, which he thanks for hospitality.
+A. G. was supported by the RSF under project 23-11-00150.

 We thank Tommaso Botta for various useful discussions and suggestions.
 The second author thanks the organizers of the mini-workshop on ``Recent developments in representation theory and mathematical physics'' at the Mathematisches Forschungsinstitut Oberwolfach, where these results were presented, and the participants, expecially Evgeny Mukhin and Catharina Stroppel for discussions.
 We thank Andrey Smirnov and Huafeng Zhang for useful correspondence.